fl101/awardfares-blog/_posts/2023-06-22-awardfares-mobile-app.md

 </figure>

-#### 2. Tap the Share button in the bottom-left corner of the screen.
+#### 2. Tap the Share button in the bottom-center of the screen.
 It looks like a square with an arrow coming out of it.

 <figure>
 <img src="../assets/img/awardfares-mobile-app/iphone-2.webp" alt="Install AwardFares on iPhone (Step 2)." />